-On popular request … I’ve finally managed to pull together a list of what I consider to be the best budget hotels and hostels in Berlin.
-Love to hear your feedback and if you have any recommendations of your own.
-Also if you are planning a trip to Berlin, do have a look at my earlier 48 Hour Guide to Berlin.
+On popular request I’ve finally managed to pull together a list of what I consider to be the best budget places to stay in Berlin.
+Love to hear your feedback and if you have any recommendations of your favourite budget hostels and hotels in Berlin.
+Also if you are planning a trip to Berlin, do have a look at my recent Self Guided Free Walking Tour of Berlin Mitte, 15 Free Things to do in Berlin and an older but still relevant 48 Hour Guide to Berlin.

 1. Circus Hostel